We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 A Reader Encouraged Me To Try Something

 The reason we like writing these articles and making YouTube videos is the feedback we receive.
-The input gives us encouragement, tells us if we need to explain a process better, or snaps us out of our own world and back to reality.
+The input encourages us, tells us if we need to explain a process better, or snaps us out of our world and back to reality.

-A reader did the latter by sending us an email with a suggestion to cover the Bull's Blood Beet seeds with soil.
+A reader did the latter by sending us an email suggesting covering the Bull’s Blood Beet seeds with soil.

 Covering seeds with soil isn't new to us.
 We do it with pea seeds as it anchors the plant in the soil better than top planting.
 Although admittedly, it can make more of a mess as the soil can be lifted up and out of the tray.